 Set Better Goals

 And by that, I mean measurable, meaningful goals that yield tangible results.
 Instead of “improve writing in three months”, make it “learn 3 new words and apply them in my daily journal entries this week”.
 This is so that you can judge your progress more accurately and effectively.
 If you can see yourself improving slowly but surely, you’re less likely to freak out over a perceived ‘lack of progress’ and become frustrated at your apparent failure.

 Be Kind to Yourself

 We are our own worst critics.
 And the thing is, the issue is rarely as bad as we make it out to be.
 Are you really that bad?
 Have you really been slacking, or are you just busy and weighed down by other responsibilities in life?
 Did you really lose a month’s worth of progress because you skipped three days?
 Take care of yourself, and remember that language learning is supposed to be an enriching experience.
-It is supposed to add value to your life and stimulate growth, not stifle your creativity and positivity.
+It is supposed to add value to your life and stimulate growth, not stifle your creativity.

 Burnout may still hit you from time to time, but if you know it’s coming, you don’t have to let it control you as much.
 I personally view the language learning experience as something cyclical in nature, made up of phases driven by passion, which ebbs and flows over time.
 For a new phase to start, the current one has to end.
 Fatigue merely indicates that the end is nearing.

 So nowadays, I just close my eyes and let it hit me.
 Then I take a step back, do what I need to recover, and go back in when I’m recharged again.

 There’s no rush.